piratfm/eti-tools/README.md

 try one of these (currently in Europe used) values for `offset`: 0, 12 or -3.

+If the input stream has leading bytes before the first TS packet, use `-S 1880` or `-S 18800` to skip the first 1880 or 18800 bytes (10 or 100 frames).

 Default for `pid` is 1062.
 Values for `pid` can be any other PID carrying an ETI-NA stream (e.g. 1061).
-In case of negative offset (`-s -3`, see above) this `pid` argument will be ignored as the DVB-S stream itself is no valid transport stream.
+In case of negative offset (`-s -3`) this `pid` argument will be ignored as the DVB-S stream itself is no valid transport stream.

 The output stream will be raw PID content = ETI-NA (G.704).
 The parameter [-s offset] must be seen in an MPEG-TS dump, in most cases that is unused 0xFF at the beginning of the each TS-packet's payload.